zhangqianhui/TT-GNeRF/README.md

 # Reference code

-We would like to thank [EG3D](https://github.com/NVlabs/eg3d) for providing such a great and powerful codebase.
+We would like to thank [EG3D](https://github.com/NVlabs/eg3d) and [StyleFlow](https://github.com/RameenAbdal/StyleFlow) for providing such a great and powerful codebase.